Tamagotchi Connection: Corner Shop 2: Gameplay

-A screenshot showing the Gas Station minigame.
-Mametchi appears on the top screen and talks to customers, while on the bottom screen the player serves a customer by filling their car with gas, washing and waxing the car, and replacing popped tires.

 Corner Shop 2 has an optional game mode that allows players to care for their partner Tamagotchi.
 Players can feed their Tamagotchi snacks and dress them.
 In addition to upgrading stores, Gotchi can be used to purchase snacks and cosmetics for the partner Tamagotchi, including home decorations and costumes.
 Additionally, Tamagotchi Connection V4 toys included passwords that could be inputted in Corner Shop 2 to unlock exclusive items.

 The game features over 100 different Tamagotchi, the majority of which appear as customers.
 Many of the Tamagotchi characters that appear as customers from the first game return, as well as new characters from Tamagotchi Connection V4, Tamagotchi School, and Uratama.
-There are three partner Tamagotchi available, plus a forth available as a secret unlock after upgrading all the stores to their max "Royal" rank.
+There are three partner Tamagotchi available, plus a fourth available as a secret unlock after upgrading all the stores to their max "Royal" rank.
 New to the sequel, the game features a directory that shows all the Tamagotchi the player has encountered.
 The directory lets players see the Tamagotchi's name and how well they have served them in the past.
 After serving a customer, they will give a rating based on their happiness level, and their happiness determines future dialogue between them and the player's partner Tamagotchi.
 Additionally, customers who receive better service are more likely to return.
 Customers will also receive stamps on a loyalty card each time they visit a shop.

 Players who own the game can also send a demo copy of the game to others via DS Download Play.
 Players could also trade items and screenshots over Nintendo Wi-Fi Connection.
-In November 2006, players were also able to exchange Gotchi for exclusive items by visiting DS Download Stations in Japan.
+From November 9 to 29, 2006, players in Japan were also able to exchange Gotchi for exclusive items by visiting DS Download Stations.
+One item distributed this way was a Nintendo Wii.